Russia’s Ukraine war builds on tactics it used in Syria, experts say

 Civilian harm monitor Airwars said in a report published last week that nearly 25,000 civilians have allegedly been killed by Russian strikes in Syria since 2015.

 Russia and Syria deliberately bombed civilian areas, including medical facilities, and used indiscriminate weapons such as cluster munitions and incendiary bombs, HRW found.
-Russia’s alleged use of “vacuum” and cluster munitions in Ukraine have drawn scrutiny, in part because of the damage the weapons wreaked in Syria.
+Russia’s alleged use of “vacuum” and cluster munitions in Ukraine has drawn scrutiny in part because of the damage the weapons wreaked in Syria.

 Five years after Russia began bombing Syria, the United Nations’ Independent International Commission of Inquiry on Syria accused Russia of committing war crimes through its indiscriminate attacks on civilian areas.
 But no Russian officials have faced trial.